ex0tiq/NASA-APOD-Wallpaper-Updater/README.md

     * If the update task is present, the script will ask you if you want to delete it.
 Confirm this by entering 'y'.

 ## Use without scheduled task
-If you don't want to run this script as a scheduled task, you can append the parameter "-Update" to the script call.
+If you don't want to run this script as a scheduled task, you can append the parameter `-Update` to the script call.
 The script will then only run once and update the current background image.